 Pond, River & Lake Water

-Water Conditioners for Amphibians
+Amphibian-safe Water Conditioners

-A number of companies have developed amphibian-safe water conditions which remove chloramines, nitrites, chlorine, and ammonia.
+A number of companies make amphibian-safe water conditioners.
+They remove chloramines, nitrites, chlorine, and ammonia.
 They also add electrolytes and helpful ions to hydrate your pets.